 - Don’t Wash Too Often.
 The more often you put your clothes through the laundry, the faster they’ll wear out.
 Fortunately, most garments don’t need to be washed every time you wear them.
 According to GQ Magazine, dress shirts, jeans, slacks, and sweaters can all go for at least a few wears between washings, and you shouldn’t need to wash outerwear more than once per season.

 - Follow Care Instructions.
 Every garment you buy should come with a label that tells you how to care for it.
 If you want your clothes to last as long as possible, take those labels seriously.
-A garment that says “Tumble dry low” won’t necessarily shrink or fall apart if you dry it on high heat, but it probably won’t hold up as well.
+A garment that says “Tumble dry low” won’t necessarily shrink or fall apart if you dry it on high heat, but it probably won’t hold up as well as it would with proper care.
 And any garment labeled “Dry-clean only” absolutely needs to be dry-cleaned.
 If your care label has no words, only a string of mysterious symbols, this key from Primer Magazine can help you interpret them.

 - Wash in Cold.
 In general, the care label on your clothing describes the harshest treatment it can handle.
 A garment that says “Machine wash hot” can stand up to hot water, but that doesn’t mean it needs hot water to get it clean.
 Unless they’re especially dirty, clothes will clean up just fine in cold water, and they’ll hold their color better.
 And as a bonus, you’ll save on your energy bill.